 HEALTH & FITNESS: While we do relax often, we also walk to sites for meals and tours.
 For details, see The Experience.

-TRAVEL: You make your own flight arrangements to Dublin Airport; travelers arrive at Dublin airport (prior to 9.30am) for a transfer to your hotel. on the first day.
+TRAVEL: You make your own flight arrangements to Shannon Airport; travelers arrive at Dublin airport (prior to 9.30am) for a transfer to your hotel. on the first day.

 TIPS FOR TRAVELERS: See our Tips for Travelers page for registered travelers.
 Read the Trips for Knitters Responsibility/Disclaimer Statement.